michelletm/bamazon/README.md

 A demonstration of the Manager App is here:

 A view of the table used, along with the values appended in the demonstrations, can be viewed here:

+Help on this project can be found in the documentation of the applicable node package managers.
+This project is currently maintained only by michelletm, but may expand if further functionalities, like the Supervisor App, are attmpted.